HDFGroup/hsds/README.md

 Create new issues at <http://github.com/HDFGroup/hsds/issues> for any problems you find.

-For general questions/feedback, please use the Kita&trade; forum: <https://forum.hdfgroup.org/c/kita>.
+For general questions/feedback, please use the HSDS forum: <https://forum.hdfgroup.org/c/hsds>.

 License
 -------